kdoore/CS1335-Documentation/_build/html/_sources/arrayObjects.txt

-In this section we have looked at how to use an Array to hold objects and then to allow looping through the array to check an object's instance variables like ``finished`` which can act as a filter to minimize the number of method calls that are exectued by the program.
+In this section we have looked at how to use an Array to hold objects and then to allow looping through the array to check an object's instance variables like ``finished`` which can act as a filter to minimize the number of method calls that are executed by the program.
-In addition, we discussed how the ``finished`` instance variable lets us indentify objects that are un-used so we can re-use them at a later time.
+In addition, we discussed how the ``finished`` instance variable lets us identify objects that are un-used so we can re-use them at a later time.
 These types of optimizations are important in game development so the game can execute at a fast speed.